Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Are Expensive Rangefinders Worth the Money?

-Some golfers feel that rangefinders are worth the investment, while others believe that cheaper options such as GPS devices or apps on phones are just as good, if not better.
+Some golfers feel that rangefinders are worth the investment, while others believe that cheaper options such as GPS devices or apps on phones, are just as good, if not better.
 The expensive units tend to be more accurate and reliable, but not always.
-They will also come with features like slope adjustment that you may note get in the lower end models.
-Ultimately, it is up to the individual golfer to decide whether or not an expensive rangefinder is worth the money.
+They will also come with features like slope adjustment that you may not get in the lower-end models.

 What is Flag Lock on a Rangefinder?